 Lopez Canyon Territory.
-The Lopez Canyon pair (Fig. 16) returned to their 2017 nest in upper Trancion Canyon.
+The Lopez Canyon pair (Fig. 16) used a new nest in upper Trancion Canyon.
 The male was A-69, a 2010 Pelican Harbor chick.
-We were not able to verify the female's identity, but we believe she was A-43, a bird produced by the ACC and hacked on
+We were not able to verify the female's identity, but we believe she was A-43, a bird produced by the ACC and hacked on Santa Cruz in 2005.
+We observed the birds incubating on 28 February, but the nest failed between 28 March and 12 April.
+There were no further nesting attempts.